GRONINGEN-MICROBIOME-CENTRE/Lifelines_NEXT_Virome_Penta/README.md

 ## Reproducibility

-Processed datasets required to reproduce the analyses presented in this manuscript are available through the associated [**Zenodo**](https://doi.org/10.5281/zenodo.18981021) repository, including all viral catalogs generated in this study, their associated metadata, and the viral abundance table derived from read mapping of fecal samples.
+Processed datasets required to reproduce the analyses presented in this manuscript are available through the associated [**Zenodo**](https://doi.org/10.5281/zenodo.18981021) repository, including:

+- Viral catalogs generated in this study
+- Associated metadata
+- Viral abundance tables derived from read mapping of fecal samples

 These datasets provide the necessary inputs for the downstream analysis scripts located in: